 On top of that, although some Kodi add-ons can make copyrighted materials available for free, they can’t always make them available in any country.
 In some cases (such as with certain foreign TV channels), you’ll get a geo-blocking error if you try to stream from the wrong country.
 However, when you have a VPN, you can connect to servers anywhere in the world.
 The VPN will mask your real location and trick TV providers into thinking you’re in their country, eliminating geo-blocks for good.

-There are many VPNs out there, but our favorite for Kodi on Samsung Smart TV is ExpressVPN.
+There are many VPNs out there, but our favorite for Kodi on Samsung Smart TV is NordVPN.
 This provider has thousands of high-speed servers all over the world, so you can stream in HD without any lag or buffering.
 On top of that, their privacy and security features are top-notch and leak-proof.
-With ExpressVPN, you never have to worry about getting into trouble for infringing on copyrights.
+With NordVPN, you never have to worry about getting into trouble for infringing on copyrights.

 Can you install Kodi directly to your TV?